omarmciver/AnsibleRunnerEnvironment/README.md

-# Ansible Environment in Docker
+# Ansible Environment in Docker for Azure
 Originally created by **Omar McIver** on 18th September 2021

 - [LinkedIn](https://www.linkedin.com/in/omarmciver/)